kburnham/DAND-Right-Whale-Identification/Using AWS to Train a Cascade Classifier.md

 <h4>Run the `opencv_createsamples` and `opencv_traincascade` utilities</h4>

-When the intallation is complete you should find the `opencv_createsamples` and `opencv_traincascade` utitilies in the `opencv/release/bin` folder.
-Unfortunately we can't use them until we upload the files that it needs for training.
+When the installation is complete you should find the `opencv_createsamples` and `opencv_traincascade` utitilies in the `opencv/release/bin` folder.
+Unfortunately we can't use them until we upload the training files.
 To train the classifier, we need to provide it with:

 1. Images that contain whales and a file (we'll call it `data.info`) that provides the coordinates, width and height of the subregion containing the whale.
 2. Negative images (aka background images) that do not contain whales and a file (`bg.txt`) that lists the names and relative locations of the files.
-3. A .vec file created from positive images (we will create this file with the `opencv_createsamples` utility.)
+3. A .vec file created from positive images (we will create this file with the `opencv_createsamples` utility).

 Start by creating a new folder on your home level.
 Call it `whaleclassifier`.
 We will put all the files needed for training in this folder.

 For instructions on moving files between local and remote machines using `scp` see [here](http://www.computerhope.com/unix/scp.htm).
-If you are using an instance from AWS, you need to be sure to include `-i /you/keypair.pem` in your scp commands.
+If you are using an instance from AWS, you need to be sure to include `-i /your/keypair.pem` in your scp commands.

 Within the `whaleclassifier` folder, create a folder called `positives` and one called `negatives` (or scp entire folders with image files from your local machine).